Extending the integration using Platform Events

 Click

-.Provide a
+Save.Provide a

-.To make the flow active, click
+Save.To make the flow active, click

-platform event is published.
+Once the Flow is set up, it will be triggered each time a CAD_Conversion_Created platform event is published.
 The actions you set up in the flow will be executed, providing automatic responses to these events.
-With the information provided in the platform event, such as Content_Version__c
+With the information provided in the platform event, such as Content_Version__c or Original_Content_Version__c, the flow could update related records, send notifications, create tasks, or even call out to external systems, all depending on how you configure it.

 Remember, the design of the Flow will depend largely on the specific requirements and business processes of your Salesforce environment.
 Always test thoroughly in a sandbox or developer environment before deploying to production.